jwhitt3r/Java-In-Depth/README.md

 - Adjust based on personal schedule and commitments.
 - Consistency is key for steady progress.

-### Pomodoro Study Method:

-- Consider using the Pomodoro Technique for focused study sessions.
-- Break down learning tasks into manageable Pomodoro intervals.

 ### Blog Template:

 - Use a provided blog template to document weekly reflections and learnings.